jamesabel/longtaskrunnin/README.md

 ### pytest-qt

-I'm using pytest-qt which helps manage the PyQt runtime environment during tests (e.g. the Qt "app").
-I use `QtBot` which seems convenient and seems to work.
+I'm using `pytest-qt` which helps manage the PyQt runtime environment during tests (e.g. the Qt "app").
+I use `qtbot` fixture built-in to `pytest-qt`, which seems convenient and seems to work.
 See the tests for the example.

 ### pytest-qt likes to use (emulated) mouse clicks, but that's about it